fredkronusa/raceToGo/README.md

 - investigate why races jump positions when they have same (advertised_start)
 - Test and add stories to UI components
 - Investigate why late at night all races have same expiry seconds (weird)
+- remove tailwind helper - just don't like it (another day)

 ## 📜 Assumptions